improbable-research/keanu/README.md

 #### Python Code Generation

 [Custom annotations](keanu-project/src/main/java/io/improbable/keanu/annotation) are used for python code generation.
+It depends on Oracle JDK to build (i.e. does not support open source JDKs).
 The minimum version requirement is Python 3.6.
 Simply run `./gradlew codeGen` to generate the code and commit the changes.

 ## Hiring